dachshund-wcms/dachshund-wcms.github.io/README.md

 > npm install

 ## Startup
-Dachshund provides two methods to be started as normal or as debug application.
-The difference is that with one method its possible to use remote debugging.
-The other one starts just the application and redirects the log output.
-Into
+Dachshund provides two methods to be started as normal or as debug application from the shell.
+The difference is that with one method its possible to use remote debugging like [node-inspector](https://github.com/node-inspector/node-inspector).
+The other one starts just the application and redirects the log output into a log file.

 ## Version History
 - __2.0__ - First publicly available version.
 It is contains the core of _Dachshund_ and all functionality to build applications or rich frontend on top of it.